mcsp-archives/processing-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 * For manuscript and archives material: Create a stub accession record in ArchivesSpace, including an accompanying custody transfer event record.
 If the acquisition has an accompanying signed deed of sal or gift or deed addendum at the time of receipt, the staff member will also add an agreement signed event record.
 * Log in Airtable MCSP Acquisitions base or update status of existing record in the base.
-* Place the items and any accompanying documentation in the new acquisition storage cabinet on the Lower Level for review by the Archivist.
-If receipt is completed by the Archivist, this step can be skipped.
+* Place the items and any accompanying documentation in the new acquisition storage cabinet on the Lower Level for review by the Director.
+If receipt is completed by the Director, this step can be skipped.
-* Alert the Archivist that material is ready to be reviewed and provide location if other than new acquisition storage cabinet.
-The Archivist will make the final decision on whether to move forward with the acquisition.
+* Alert the Director that material is ready to be reviewed and provide location if other than new acquisition storage cabinet.
+The Director will make the final decision on whether to move forward with the acquisition.

-If the Archivist decides to not move forward with an acquisition, it is the Archivist’s responsibility to notify the donor.
-The Archives Operations Coordinator can help coordinate return of the material once the donor has been notified by the Archivist.
+If the Director decides to not move forward with an acquisition, it is the Director’s responsibility to notify the donor.
+The Archives Operations Coordinator can help coordinate return of the material once the donor has been notified by the Director.

 ### 2.2.2 Paperwork

 No collection material may be cataloged or accessioned until the appropriate paperwork has been received.
-All original paperwork should be transferred to the Archivist.
+All original paperwork should be transferred to the Director.

 #### Managing paperwork in OneDrive/SharePoint

 Archives staff stores and manages all acquisitions-related paperwork on OneDrive.
 OneDrive allows staff to access shared folders and communicate with one another inside the application, creating and maintaining a record of communications for each acquisition.

 There are two OneDrive folders that we use to manage this process.
 These can be found in the MCSP Archives document library under Collection Development and include the Gifts-in-Kind folder and the Transfers folder.
-As new collections move through the acquisitions process, the Archivist will update the files and move or update the paperwork as needed.
-As paperwork moves through the process, the Archivist will use the share function in OneDrive to update Archives staff about the status of the acquisition or to alert someone when an action is required.
+As new collections move through the acquisitions process, the Director will update the files and move or update the paperwork as needed.
+As paperwork moves through the process, the Director will use the share function in OneDrive to update Archives staff about the status of the acquisition or to alert someone when an action is required.

 #### Paperwork required for Gifts-in-Kind